 The reality: using QbTest reports in clinical practice

 Clinical judgment is a core skill honed by experienced clinicians providing ADHD assessment and treatment.
-While clinical judgment is essential – based on feedback from subjective data (rating scales, interviews), many leading healthcare teams are adding objective data to enhance their understanding of patients’ symptoms.
+While clinical judgment is essential, based on feedback from subjective data (rating scales, interviews), many leading healthcare teams are adding objective data to enhance their understanding of patients’ symptoms.
 Cork Child and Adolescent Mental Health Services (CAMHS) is one practice who have evolved their ADHD care pathway to incorporate objective data for ADHD assessment and treatment.
-This is their story…

-Part One The QbTest reports – bringing ADHD symptoms to life
+The QbTest reports bring ADHD symptoms to life

 The QbTest report itself is a key reason services like Cork CAMHS feel it adds value not only for clinical purposes but also for psychoeducation with clients, families, and schools.
 It helps facilitate a discussion of clients’ symptomatology, regardless of other factors.